Jade Carey: 2020 Olympics

 At the Olympic Games, Carey performed the all-around during qualifications.
 She hit all four routines and qualified for the vault final in second place behind Simone Biles as well as the floor exercise final in third place behind Vanessa Ferrari and Biles.

-Despite finishing ninth in the all-around, she initially did not qualify to the all-around final due to two-per-country limitations as Biles and Sunisa Lee placed higher.
+Despite finishing ninth in qualifications, she initially did not qualify to the all-around final due to two-per-country limitations as Biles and Sunisa Lee placed higher.
 However, Biles later withdrew from the all-around final, and Carey, as the next-highest scoring American, took her place.
 During the all-around final Carey recorded the second highest vault (behind Rebeca Andrade) and floor exercise (behind Mai Murakami and tied with Angelina Melnikova) scores; however she fell off the balance beam and finished eighth overall.

 In the vault final, Carey was a heavy medal favorite but finished in last place after balking her first vault due to missteps on the runway; she had intended to perform a Cheng vault but performed only a tucked Yurchenko, a vault with a difficulty score of just 3.3.
 She went on to successfully perform her second vault, an Amanar with a difficulty of 5.8, but was deducted two points for performing two vaults with the same entry, finishing with an average score of 12.416, more than two full points behind the seventh finisher.

 The following day, Carey won the gold medal in the floor exercise final with a score of 14.366, outperforming her qualifications score of 14.100 and placing ahead of Italy's Vanessa Ferrari.
 She is the third consecutive American champion on the event, following Aly Raisman in 2012 and Simone Biles in 2016.

 Upon returning home to Arizona, Phoenix Mayor Kate Gallego proclaimed August 17 as "Jade Carey Day".
 Days later it was announced that Carey would be joining Simone Biles' Gold Over America Tour.
 On August 30 Carey threw the ceremonial first pitch for the Arizona Diamondbacks.